oXis/oxis.github.io/_posts/2021-03-03-GoMacro, a small utility to create Word macros with Go.md

 }
 ```

-When calling the compiled Go binary, a new doc is generated and placed into the current directory.
+After calling the compiled Go binary, a new doc is generated and placed into the current directory.
 Windows Defender forbids executing powershell from a Word Macro, so real-time protection should be disabled.
 This can be bypassed but I let you find a way.
 This post is about making Word macros with Go, not weaponising those macros.